LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

-In the case of the `true(Assertion)` and `deterministic(Assertion)` outcomes, a message that includes the assertion goal is printed for assertion failures and warnings to help debugging failed unit tests.
+In the case of the `true(Assertion)` and `deterministic(Assertion)` outcomes, a message that includes the assertion goal is printed for assertion failures and errors to help debugging failed unit tests.
 Note the this message is only printed when the test goal succeeds as its failure will prevent the assertion goal from being called.